MerlijnWajer/Simba-website/index.rst

 Welcome to the website of the Simba project.

 If you're new to Simba, you'll want to read :ref:`whatis`.
-To download Simba and view screenshots see :ref:`download` and :ref:`screenshots`.
+To download Simba and view screenshots see :ref:`download-ref` and :ref:`screenshots`.

 .. forums, contact, bugs, documentation, source